Hiekkan/android_bandwurm/README.md

-# Project from the ÜK 335 🐍
+# Project from the ÜK335 - Bandwurm 🐍

 Learning to program a Android Mobile App, made a simple snake game (with Dark Theme 😉)